 Sweet Tea Old Fashioned Cocktail

-Put the sugar cube into the bottom of the glass and pour 2 dashes of bitters over the top.
-Muddle to disolve the sugar cube.
+- Put the sugar cube into the bottom of the glass and pour 2 dashes of bitters over the top.
+Muddle to dissolve the sugar cube.